Documentation Home

 Related Documentation Download this Manual

-HeatWave User Guide / ... / Using Views
+HeatWave User Guide / ... / Query Views

-HeatWave supports querying views.
-The table or tables upon which a view is created must be loaded in HeatWave.
+MySQL HeatWave supports querying views.
+Ensure that all the tables included in the view are loaded in MySQL HeatWave.
 Queries executed on views are subject to the same offload prerequisites and limitations as queries executed on tables.

-In the following example, a view is created on the orders table, described in Section 2.6, “Table Load and Query Example”.
-The example assumes the orders table is loaded in HeatWave.
+In the following example, a view is created on the airport table, described in AirportDB Analytics Quickstart.
+The example assumes the airport table is loaded in MySQL HeatWave.

 Press CTRL+C to copy

-To determine if a query executed on a view can be offloaded to HeatWave for execution, use EXPLAIN.
+To determine if a query run on a view can be offloaded to MySQL HeatWave for execution, use EXPLAIN.
 If offload is supported, the Extra column of EXPLAIN output shows Using secondary engine RAPID, as in the following example:

 Press CTRL+C to copy